Uncover our latest Private Rental Sector reports

 Decarbonising the UK's housing stock

-In our latest report, our industry expert looks at whether buy to let investors attach a price premium or discount when buying a property because of its energy efficiency rating.
+Our industry expert looks at whether buy to let investors attach a price premium or discount when buying a property because of its energy efficiency rating.
 We review how this has changed over time, and how it compares with the value that homeowners attach to energy efficiency ratings.
 Our report also estimates how much energy efficiency impacts rental value in the private rental sector.

 Here are just some of the statistics you can learn from our report: